noahehall/theBookOfNoah/0current/virtualization/k8s/k8s.verbose.md

   - kind of storage: the storage class
   - performance

-#### deployments

-- owns and manages replicasets or individual pods
-- you describge a desired state in the deployment, and the the deployment changes the actual state of the cluster

-##### ReplicaSet

-- ensures that a specific number of pod replicas are running at any given time

 ### services

 - a logical collection of pods and a means to access (north-south, east-west) them